02042007-WX/computing-work/README.md

 He would never do that.
 More scenes rushed back into him.
 He sat on a girl.
 Bottom bare.
 She screamed and struggle.
 Her hands tied firmly to the bed frame.
 He ran a knife across her smooth fresh naked body.
 She never dared to utter a word, her eyes filled with horror.
 His eyes dark, beautiful, yet menacing.
-"Let's play a little game," he muttered, using his finger to trace right down her stomach to her thighs.
+"Let's play a little game," he muttered, his fingertips running down her stomach to her thighs.
 "If you listen good, you will be fine.
 BUT, if u don't.
-Well....
-I can't save you," he plunged the knife into the mattress missing her cheeks by inches.
+Well....," he plunged the knife into the mattress missing her cheeks by inches.
+"I can't save you."
 No. No, no, no.
 That was not him.
 No way.